MTV Thailand

-MTV Thailand was a 24-hour music and entertainment channel owned by Paramount Networks EMEAA, a division of Paramount Global.
+MTV Thailand was a 24-hour music and entertainment channel owned by VIMN Asi Pacific, a division of Viacom.
 This channel broadcasts both Thai and international music programs as well as a youth lifestyle T.V. series.
 The channel ended its transmission in 2011.
 In 2013, Viacom International Media Networks (VIMN), intended to bring back MTV Thailand with supports from AppleTool Co and MCOT Plc.
 On 1 September 2013, MTV Thailand officially returned to TrueVisions, replacing Channel V Thailand, before moving to CTH in January 2016.